UniversalDevicesInc-PG3/udi-wirelesstag-poly/README.md

     * https://linuxconfig.org/raspbian-gnu-linux-upgrade-from-jessie-to-raspbian-stretch-9
 1. This has only been tested with ISY 5.0.11 so it is not confirmed to work with any prior version.

-## Upgrading

-1. Open the Polyglot web page, go to nodeserver store and click "Update" for "WirelessTags".
-  - If the profile has changed since your last version then answer yes when prompted to update the profile
-2. Go to the WirelessTags Control Page, and click restart

 ## TODO

 - Test more responses